 Simply fry up the garlic and shallot in the groundnut oil for two to three minutes until fragrant, then toss in the spices and cook for a further two minutes.

 Take it off the heat, pour in the sugar, water and rice wine vinegar and stir until and low and behold we have a beautiful glaze with which to coat your shrimps.

-If the recipe above was too much preparation then this sweet chilli barbecue grilled prawn recipe is for you.
+If the recipe above was too much preparation then this easy sweet chilli barbecue shrimp recipe is for you.
 It's almost too easy!